-- 1.1 Tendring District Council is the Licensing Authority under the Licensing Act 2003, (as variously amended), and is responsible for granting premises licences, club premises certificates, temporary events notices and personal licences in the District in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment.
-For the purposes of this policy document, when carrying out functions required by the Licensing Act 2003, as amended, Tendring District Council will be referred to as "the Licensing Authority", otherwise Tendring District Council will be referred to as "the Council". - 1.2 When assessing applications, the Licensing Authority expect to be satisfied that the measures proposed in the applicant's operating schedule positively promote the four licensing objectives, namely the prevention of crime and disorder, public safety, the prevention of public nuisance and the protection of children from harm.
+- 1.1 Tendring District Council is the Licensing Authority under the Licensing Act 2003 ('the 2003 Act'), , and is responsible for granting premises licences, club premises certificates, temporary events notices and personal licences in the District in respect of the sale and/or supply of alcohol and the provision of regulated entertainment and late night refreshment.
+For the purposes of this policy document, when carrying out functions required by the 2003 Act, as amended, Tendring District Council will be referred to as "the Licensing Authority", otherwise Tendring District Council will be referred to as "the Council". - 1.2 When assessing applications, the Licensing Authority needs to be satisfied that the measures proposed in the applicant's operating schedule positively promote the four licensing objectives, namely the prevention of crime and disorder, public safety, the prevention of public nuisance and the protection of children from harm.
 In this policy, bold type refers to matters that the Licensing Authority considers being of particular importance for applicants to take account of when preparing their application and operating schedule, where it is appropriate and proportionate to do so.
 Passages of text that are not in bold are provided to assist applicants and any other interested parties in understanding what the Licensing Authority is seeking to achieve through the day to day operation of its policy, the factors that influence the promotion of the licensing objectives and the control measures that could be implemented by the applicant to achieve that outcome.
-The Licensing Authority welcomes and encourages positive, self-imposed conditions from applicants to their operating schedule in order to further promote and strengthen the licensing objectives. - 1.3 However, it should be recognised that this policy covers a wide variety of premises and activities carried on in them including theatres, cinemas, restaurants, pubs, nightclubs, private members' clubs, village halls and community centres, as well as off-licences and late night food premises and vehicles selling hot food or hot drink between the hours of 2300 and 0500.
-For this reason, this policy cannot detail all the factors that influence the achievement of the licensing objectives, nor can this policy detail all the control measures that may be appropriate and proportionate. - 1.4 Nothing in this Statement of Policy should be regarded or interpreted as an indication that any requirement of law may be over-ridden; each application will be considered in its own right and treated entirely on its own merits. - 1.5 The Human Rights Act 1998 incorporates the European Convention on Human Rights and makes it unlawful for a local authority to act in a way that is incompatible with a Convention right.
-The Licensing Authority will have particular regard to the following relevant provisions of the European Convention on Human Rights: - Article 6 that in the determination of civil rights and obligations everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law: - Article 8 that everyone has the right to respect for his home and private life; and - Article 1 of the First Protocol that every person is entitled to the peaceful enjoyment of his or her possessions.
+The Licensing Authority welcomes and encourages positive, self-imposed conditions from applicants to their operating schedule in order to further promote and strengthen the licensing objectives.
+Pre-application dialogue with all responsible authorities is particularly encouraged so that their advice on suitable conditions as part of an operating strategy can be provided.
+Their contact details, including for Essex Police Licensing Team, are set out in Appendix C. - 1.3 However, it should be recognised that this policy covers a wide variety of premises and activities carried on in them including theatres, cinemas, restaurants, pubs, nightclubs, private members' clubs, village halls and community centres, as well as off-licences and late night food premises and vehicles selling hot food or hot drink between the hours of 2300hrs and 0500hrs.
+For this reason, this policy cannot detail all the factors that influence the achievement of the licensing objectives, nor can this policy detail all the control measures that may be appropriate and proportionate in respect of all licensable activities in all premises. - 1.4 Nothing in this Statement of Policy should be regarded or interpreted as an indication that any requirement of law may be over-ridden; each application will be considered in its own right and treated entirely on its own merits. - 1.5 The Human Rights Act 1998 incorporates the European Convention on Human Rights into UK law and makes it unlawful for a local authority to act in a way that is incompatible with a Convention right.
+The Licensing Authority will have particular regard to the following relevant provisions of the European Convention on Human Rights: - Article 6 that in the determination of civil rights and obligations everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal established by law; - Article 8 that everyone has the right to respect for his home and private life; and

+Article 1 of the First Protocol that every person is entitled to the peaceful enjoyment of his or her possessions.